-NOTE: Total payload capacity must not exceed 2.0 kg (4.4 lb).
-Battery may be adjusted fore or aft up to but not exceeding the edge of the body (referenced by grey hash lines below).
+A WARNING: Total Payload: Total payload capacity must not exceed 2.0 kg (4.4 lb).

+Battery Positioning: The battery may be adjusted fore or aft, but not beyond the edge of the body (referenced by the blue hash lines below).
+Follow the battery positioning procedure to ensure proper placement.